garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Work In Progress (WIP).md

-the amount of work being done
+The number of work items started but not finished

 ![[Pasted image 20231104001436.png]]